wso2/docs-mi/en/docs/develop/creating-artifacts/creating-an-api.md

                     Swagger File
                 </td>
                 <td>
                     Click <b>Select Location</b> and select a file for OpenAPI definition.
-This is a required field.
+This field is required.
                 </td>
             </tr>
             <tr>